nus-cs2103/old-website/doc/searchFeature.md

 ### Adding new keywords

+**Note:** In this section, we will refer keywords that group other keywords as `category` and keywords that don't group other keywords as `keyword`.

-To add new keywords, it is necessary for you to know three custom HTML elements introduced on the search page.
+To add new keywords, it is necessary for contributors to understand three custom HTML elements and its attributes introduced on the search page.

 #### `<main-category>`
 `main-category` element acts as a root category.
 Typically used on a category that doesn't have any parent category.
+User can click on this element to be linked to a page that contains this keyword.

 | Attribute            | Value                   | Description                                       |